Financial Glossary

 Form W-2 is an IRS tax document that employers in the U.S. must issue annually to employees.
 It reports an employee's total wages, tips, and other compensation, along with the federal, state, and other taxes withheld throughout the year.

-Problem and Application
+Problem & Application

 Employers are legally required to send W-2 forms to employees and file them with the IRS by January 31st each year.
 Errors in W-2 filings, like incorrect income or Social Security numbers, can lead to IRS penalties, delayed tax refunds for employees, and compliance risks.
 Employees use the W-2 to file their annual personal income tax returns.